Basic Astronomy Terms

 Enter the number from the column to the left into the text box next to the appropriate word in the right-hand column.

-5. the tendency of a body at rest to stay at rest, and of a body in motion to stay in motion, unless acted upon by another force satellite
+4. the tendency of a body at rest to stay at rest, and of a body in motion to stay in motion, unless acted upon by another force universe

-8. an explosion that scientists believe occurred at the beginning of our universe; it is thought that after this explosion the first celestial bodies formed inertia
+10. an explosion that scientists believe occurred at the beginning of our universe; it is thought that after this explosion the first celestial bodies formed The Big Bang

 Note: this website only uses cookies for session identification.
 However, we do not use crackers on this website.
 Not that there's anything wrong with crackers, but after one or two session cookies, we really don't need the extra calories.